justinburks/iopractice/README.md

 repopulate the viewport.

-The slider will also support infinite scrolling functionality that allows for a vast amount of additions/submissions while still maintaining functionality
+The slider will also support infinite scrolling functionality that allows for a vast amount of additions/submissions while still maintaining functionality.

-Each card upon animation will dispaly two buttons in the top right and bottom left corner of the card the buttons will be a triangle shape that contain a logo for github with a link to view the code and a link logo to represent a link to the full webpage
+Each card upon animation will dispaly two buttons in the top right and bottom left corner of the card.
+The buttons will be a triangle shape that contain a logo for github with a link to view the code and a link logo to represent a link to the full webpage.

-Each card features title text only visible when the div is centered if the user hovers or clicks the title, the card translates up and out of view to display a description
+Each card features title text only visible when the div is centered if the user hovers or clicks the title, the card translates up and out of view to display a description.

 ### Module Two - "Contact/Social Links"